jepsen-io/jepsen/doc/tutorial/03-client.md

 ```

 Ah, we've got a bit of a snag here. etcd thinks in terms of strings, but we'd
 like to work with numbers.
-We could pull in a JSON parser like
+We could pull in a serialization library (jepsen
-[Cheshire](https://github.com/dakrone/cheshire), but since we only care about
+includes a simple one in `jepsen.codec`), but since we're only dealing with
-integers and null, we can get away with using Java's built-in
+integers and nil, we can get away with using Java's built-in
 `Long.parseLong(String str)` method.

 ```clj